Edward Doo, M.D.

 Liver Clinical Research & Epidemiology

-Patient-oriented clinical research and epidemiological research in liver diseases.
+Patient-oriented clinical research and epidemiological research in hepatotoxicity due to drugs and dietary supplements.

 Translational & Basic Liver Disease Research